rscode999/cnet/documentation.md

 )
 ```

 Performs an optimization step, updating the network’s layers using gradients calculated from `predictions` and `actuals`.
-This method is used internally by a Network, and is not intended to be called directly by users.

 This method mutates `layers`.